comploplo/lfs-bzl/README.md

 bazel build //packages/chapter_07:chroot_toolchain_phase
 ```

-**Expected total rebuild time:** ~1-2 hours depending on hardware (parallel builds used automatically)
+**Expected total rebuild time:** ~1-2 hours depending on hardware

+**Important Notes:**

-**Note**: No sudo required!
+- No sudo required!
 The Podman worker handles all containerization internally.
+- **Always clean both sysroot AND Bazel cache together.** The sysroot and Bazel cache must stay in sync.
+If you clean one without the other, install scripts may fail when encountering existing files.

 ### Restarting from a Specific Chapter